IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ### <a name="ccsf"></a>Chaincode Summary File
 This file is used internally.
-It is created in obc.load_chaincode() and updated with chaincode.deploy().
+It is created in ibc.load_chaincode() and updated with chaincode.deploy().
-A copy can be saved elsewhere with obc.save(path)
+A copy can be saved elsewhere with ibc.save(path)

 ```js
 	{